namenotfound64/temp/docs/install.md

 For Visual Studio, you can use CMake to generate Visual Studio solution files;
 note that you will need at least CMake 3.11 for linking to work correctly).

-Note that you need a Fortran compiler if you plan to build and use the LAPACK functions included with OpenBLAS.
-The sections below describe using either `flang` as an add-on to clang/LLVM or `gfortran` as part of MinGW for this purpose.
+Note that you need a Fortran compiler if you plan to build and use the latest version of the LAPACK functions included with OpenBLAS.
+(If you do not have a Fortran compiler installed, you can build an older version of the LAPACK sources that has been converted to C - but its performance will likely be slower and accuracy may be poorer too.)
+The sections below describe using either
+`flang` as an add-on to clang/LLVM or `gfortran` as part of MinGW for this purpose.
 If you want to use the Intel Fortran compiler (`ifort` or `ifx`) for this, be sure to also use the Intel C compiler (`icc` or `icx`) for building